 The research also identified that CGT discounts are heavily weighted towards those who are more affluent.
 These investors, on average, own a property portfolio worth more than $730,000 and have a tax assessable income of $82,000, compared to $31,000 for renters who do not own

-Report co-author Professor Rachel Ong ViforJ from the School of Economics and Finance at Curtin University said modelling shows that reducing CGT exemptions means high income investors will pay more tax than lower income investors, but the tax amount will represent a lower proportion of their take home income.
+Report co-author Professor Rachel Ong ViforJ from the School of Economics, Finance and Property at Curtin University said modelling shows that reducing CGT exemptions means high income investors will pay more tax than lower income investors, but the tax amount will represent a lower proportion of their take home income.

 “The reform would be progressive in nature, reducing negative gearing tax savings by greater margins as tax assessable income increases,” Professor Ong ViforJ said.